EndPointCorp/end-point-blog/2013/02/20/installing-python-in-local-directory.html.md

 </module></module></module>
 ```

-The problem is that the virtualenv version, used by virtualenvwrapper, doesn't work with Python 2.7.
+The problem is that the virtualenv version, used by virtualenvwrapper, doesn’t work with Python 2.7.
 As I wrote at the begining, there is no newer version available via apt.
 The solution is pretty simple.
-Let's just install the newer virtualenvwrapper and virtualenv version using pip.
+Let’s just install the newer virtualenvwrapper and virtualenv version using pip.

 ```bash
 $ pip install virtualenv